 The main cause of decline worldwide is land-use change, i.e. when we convert habitats like forests, mangroves or grasslands into agricultural systems.
 In fact, some scientists say that we are undergoing the 6th mass extinction.

 What you can do: There are big initiatives to help save our biodiversity, like 30 by 30, by which world leaders have pledged to protect 30% of land and ocean by 2030.
 You can support these by electing representatives who support the movement.

 After World War I, improvements in chemistry allowed for the mass production of plastics to begin.
 By the 1950s, around 2 million tons of plastic was produced every year, and the wonder material’s popularity has increased ever since.

 Unfortunately, market incentives for post-use processing haven’t kept up with production, resulting in one of the biggest environmental problems of our time: plastic pollution.

 Of the 270 million tons of plastic produced each year, a small portion (that is, 8 million tons) ends up in the ocean.
 It then either sinks to the bottom, or decomposes into progressively smaller pieces called microplastics at the surface.
-Microplastics act like toxin sponges, binding many of the chemicals we carelessly let leak into our oceans, before being ingested by marine life.
+Microplastics act like toxin sponges, binding many of the chemicals we carelessly let leak into our oceans, before being ingested from marine life.
 These can work their way up the food chain back to us.

-What you can do: a recent study found that the vast majority of plastic found in the environment actually comes from takeout.
+What you can do: A recent study found that the vast majority of plastic found in the environment actually comes from takeout.